Sunhaloo/Obsidian-Publishing/Learning/Python-Old/Python Basics/Text Files - Python.md

 # Checking if "*path*" is a File or Directory

-This is a function in which it will try to find out whether that "*path*" actually a *text file* or *directory*
+This is a function in which it will find out whether that "*path*" actually a *text file* or *directory*.

 >[!tip] Usage
 >```python